MiddelkoopT/RC-2020-Spring/rc-09-Workflows.md

 and incrementally, which means starting small, testing often, and scaling slowly both in terms of code and data.

-One method for this is to use the 1,2,3 Go method, which can be expanded to 1:
+One method for this is to use the 1, 2, 3 Go method, which can be expanded to:
   1. Hello - get the technology working.
   2. Textbook Example - do something easy.
   3. Benchmark and Reference problems - resolve community problems.

-Only after this go and solve your original problem.
+Only after this go and solve your original problem (Go).

 This will provide a framework to test code and data alike in a sustainable way, making the use of techniques such as Test Driven